DrVicki/frontend-frameworks-react/week-1/lesson-1/lesson-1.md

 ## React Setup

-Now that you have a general idea of what React is and how it works, the next step is to install a starter project provided for you.
+We discussed what React is.The next step is to create a starter project.
 You will be working in this project throughout the next several lessons, so it is important to not skip this page.

 For this course, create a folder in your ```SoftwareDevelopment``` folder named ```FEFReact```.
 Please add all projects to this folder to help keep yourself organized.
 You will be creating projects to practice the code from the lesson and projects for your Hands-On solutions.
 As you move through this course, you will be asked to create projects with specific names, so please add these projects into the ```FEFReact``` folder.

 To create this folder, follow the steps below:

 1. Open up your command prompt/terminal.
 2. Run the following to navigate to your Desktop